UniekLee/Blog/content/posts/2013-12-22-a-skewed-view-of-mutually-beneficial.md

 - Thoughts
 ---

-When I started my new job my boss gave me a new laptop.
+When I started my new job my boss gave me a new laptop.<!--more-->

 ## The illusion